mattcarpowich1/inventory-scrape/README.md

-# inventory-scrape
+# Inventory Scraper

-I just want to know when new surf boards are added to this one website
+Currently set up to update me when new surfboards are added to Album Surf's website.